venkat299/loss-landscape-project/final_report.md

 These cover the 20k–100k parameter regime specified in the project tasks.

-In addition to these MLPs, the codebase includes two demonstration architectures in `project/models`:
+In addition to these MLPs, the codebase includes two demonstration architectures:

-- `ConvNetClassifier` (with `CNNConfig`) in `cnn.py`, a small convolutional classifier that operates on 2D inputs reshaped into images.
+- a small convolutional classifier that operates on 2D inputs reshaped into images.
-- `ResidualMLPClassifier` (with `ResidualMLPConfig`) in `resnet.py`, an MLP-style network with residual blocks.
+- a residual MLP-style network with several residual blocks.

-These models are exercised in `project/experiments/run_cnn_resnet_example.py` to show that the same training and landscape-probing stack applies beyond plain MLPs.
+These models are used in a dedicated CNN/ResNet experiment to show that the same training and landscape-probing stack applies beyond plain MLPs.
 They are not part of the main full-matrix sweep summarized in this report, but use the same loss, optimizers, and probes.

 ### 2.3 Optimization and Training

-Training is handled by `project/experiments/train_model.py` and orchestrated by `project/experiments/run_full_matrix.py`:
+Training is handled by a reusable training loop and orchestrated by an experiment driver script:

 - Optimizers:
   - **SGD** with momentum and weight decay,
   - **Adam** with weight decay.